gvwilson/sensibleadventures/maddy-roo/old.md

 Sindy shrieked.

 Maddy ducked instinctively.
-A manipulator on an accordion arm snatched at the circuit board.
+A manipulator on an accordion arm knocked the circuit board out of her paw.
-She pressed the button on it frantically.
-Nothing happened.
-"Catch!" she shouted,
-tossing it to her sister.

-Sindy caught it,
-fumbled,
-fumbled again,
+It fell straight into Sindy's startled grasp.
+"Don't---" Maddy began, but too late.
-and pushed her thumb down on the button.
+Sindy pressed the button.

 The bots froze.
 Their running lights dimmed and went out.
 "Rebooting," a mechanical voice said flatly.